DS4PS/data-driven-management-textbook/_posts/2019-01-18-ch07-administrative-data.md

 Citizen made appropriate notifications to NYC and NYPD provided training to officers & established a digital monitoring system to ensure citizens weren’t being “legally” ticketed.

 ### Summary #3:
+Open Data of the NYC budget for one fiscal year revealed a nearly $800 million typo in the approved budget.
+The new searchable database categorized expenses all the way down to the “Object Code” Name.
+These codes included elements including full time position costs, overtime and postage.
+All of these codes are assigned to an individual agency, making it easy to track expenses.
+It also made it easy to find errors.

 ### Summary #4:
+A team downloaded every individual tax bill via PDF to create a map that shows the locations of religious property tax exemptions as well as the type of exemption, amount and the name of the religious institution.
+The exemption types included: “House of Worship,” “Religious Dormitory,” “Clergy,” “Parsonage,” “Religious Mission,” “Bible,” and “Salvation Army.”
+This allowed the group to create an analysis of every religiously affiliated property tax exemption in the city based on location and exemption type.

 ### Summary #5: